aliozturkseksen/honolulu_answers/README.md

 The application can be launched along with a VPC or you can launch it into your own VPC.
 #### Create the VPC and the Honolulu Application Stack

 The following command will create a VPC for you.
-It will create the VPC, 2 private subnets, a public subnet, a NAT server, and a Bastion host.
+It will create the VPC, two private subnets, a public subnet, a NAT server, and a Bastion host.
 You will need to provide a key pair name for bastion SSH access.
 (You can find the CloudFormation code at [vpc_and_honolulu.template](https://github.com/stelligent/honolulu_answers/blob/master/pipeline/config/vpc_and_honolulu.template))

 ```
 aws cloudformation create-stack --stack-name HonoluluAnswers --template-body "`cat pipeline/config/vpc_and_honolulu.template`" --region <your_region> --disable-rollback --capabilities="CAPABILITY_IAM" --parameters ParameterKey=KeyName,ParameterValue="<key_name>"
 ```

 #### Create the Honolulu Application Stack providing your VPC
-To launch the application into your own VPC, the VPC must contain 2 private subnets and a public subnet.
+To launch the application into your own VPC, the VPC must contain two private subnets and a public subnet.
 Provide the subnet and VPC ids to the following command: (You can find the CloudFormation code at [honolulu.template](https://github.com/stelligent/honolulu_answers/blob/master/pipeline/config/honolulu.template))

 ```
 aws cloudformation create-stack --stack-name HonoluluAnswers --template-body "`cat pipeline/config/honolulu.template`" --region us-west-2  --disable-rollback --capabilities="CAPABILITY_IAM" --parameters ParameterKey=privateSubnetA,ParameterValue="<your_first_private_subnet_id>" ParameterKey=privateSubnetB,ParameterValue="<your_second_private_subnet_id>" ParameterKey=publicSubnet,ParameterValue="<your_public_subnet_id>" ParameterKey=privateSubnetA,ParameterValue="<your_vpc_id>"